leonchen83/redis-replicator/README.md

 ## 4.5.
 Redis URI

-Before redis-replicator-2.4.0, We construct `RedisReplicator` like following:
+Before redis-replicator-2.4.0, We construct `RedisReplicator` like the following:

 ```java
 Replicator replicator = new RedisReplicator("127.0.0.1", 6379, Configuration.defaultSetting());